Assisting Georgia with Climate

 About our work

 New Perimeter provides assistance to the Government of Georgia’s Ministry of Environment and Natural Resources Protection to support the country’s participation in international climate change negotiations, including the Conference of the Parties (COP) of the United Nations Framework Convention on Climate Change (UNFCCC) and the Meeting of the Parties of the Kyoto Protocol (KP).
-Most recently, New Perimeter helped Georgia negotiate the historic Paris Agreement on climate change and participated in follow-on negotiations.
+Most recently, New Perimeter helped Georgia negotiate the historic Paris Agreement on climate change and participated in follow-on discussions.
 New Perimeter provides Georgia with both international legal counsel to better understand the complex legal and treaty texts and personnel to more effectively navigate UN climate negotiations.